Automotive guide

 For a used car, compare the purchase price with a rough value estimate and expected repairs before deciding whether the deal still makes sense.

 Before buying or budgeting for a vehicle, write down each major cost category and update it as you learn more about the car.
+A missing category can make a cheap-looking vehicle feel expensive later.

 - Monthly payment or cash purchase amount